by Garrick Dee

 Let’s start with the two main ingredients – organic alcohol extract (from white willow bark) and glycerin.

 Don’t confuse the first ingredient with isopropyl alcohol because both aren’t the same.
-Both ingredients have sterilizing properties that kill bacteria.
+Both components can kill bacteria.

 But will not tighten up pores or sting like isopropyl alcohol does.
 This means much less occurrence of ingrown hair.